 Windswept summits, frost-tipped peaks and full, gushing valleys; there’s something a bit special about a winter adventure.
 The feeling of putting your feet up in front of a warm fire when you’re fresh-air-tired isn’t bad either.
-Winter is a great time for walking, but don’t let the cold put you off something a bit more adventurous.
+Winter is a great time for something a bit more adventurous and there are many winter activities in the UK to choose from.
 There are plenty of winter activities in the UK with wild ways to get your fix of the outdoors in winter, whatever the weather.

 Surf the Cornish Waves

 A veritable mecca of British surfing, Cornwall’s sun-kissed beaches and impressive swells see visitors flocking to the waves during summer.
 But, for the gnarliest of surfers, the winter months offer just as much fun and an even bigger adventure.

 Harlyn Beach on the north side of the peninsula is great for those new to riding the winter waves as its crescent-shaped bay makes it one of the safer, novice-friendly beaches.
 A wet suit is a must and